Avadh-Ladani-0/RAG_dashboard/README.md

    ```

 3. Set up your OpenAI API key:
-   - Obtain your API key from the [OpenAI platform](https://platform.openai.com/).
+   - Obtain your API key from the [OpenAI platform](https://platform.openai.com/) or for llama/mistral setup download and setup ollama from ollama download llama/mistral.
+   - save your openai api key on .env
    - Add it to your environment variables or directly into the scripts (not recommended for production).

 ## Usage